Consumers' Research

+Consumers' Research is an American conservative 501(c)(3) non-profit organization.
+Established in 1929, it was a founding organization in the consumer protection movement.
+It turned to the right after its sale in 1981 to a conservative publisher.

-Consumers' Research is a 501(c)(3) non-profit organization established in 1929 by Stuart Chase and F. J. Schlink after the success of their book Your Money's Worth: a study in the waste of the Consumer's Dollar galvanized interest in testing products on behalf of consumers.
+The organization was established by Stuart Chase and F. J. Schlink after the success of their book Your Money's Worth galvanized interest in testing products on behalf of consumers.
 It published a monthly magazine called Consumers' Research Bulletin.
 Leading staff from this organization, thwarted in their efforts to establish a collective bargaining unit of a labor union, protested and left to form Consumers Union in 1936.
 The magazine published by Consumers Union, initially Consumers Union Reports and now called Consumer Reports, gained popularity and market share over the Bulletin and largely supplanted its relevance.

-Consumers' Research remained an educational organization whose mission is to increase the knowledge and understanding of issues, policies, products, and services of concern to consumers.
-It is headquartered in Washington, D.C., and works at the intersection of consumer issues and policy.
-It is described as a conservative group.

-History
+The organization stopped assessing products in the 1980s after its acquisition by M. Stanton Evans and was mostly dormant by the early 2000s.
+It was resuscitated in the 2020s as a Republican-aligned group.
+It has launched campaigns targeting "wokeness", including "woke capitalism" and environmental, social, and corporate governance (ESG) initiatives in corporate America.

+Early history

 Consumers' Research published comparative test results on brand-name products and publicized deceptive advertising claims.